-In Oldboy Oh Dae-su, a young man with a wife, a one-year-old daughter and an office job, is abducted on the street the moment after his release from police custody, where he was retained for disorderly behavior.
+In "Oldboy" Oh Dae-su, a young man with a wife, a one-year-old daughter and an ordinary office job, is abducted on the street the moment after his release from police custody, where he was retained for disorderly behavior.
 When he wakes up he finds himself in a room with a bed, a toilet, a shower, a television and a desk.
-He has no idea who is doing this to him or why.
+He has no idea who has kidnapped him or why.
 Every night Valium gas is spread into his room and during his sleep his room is cleaned and his hair cut.
 He learns on television that his wife has been murdered and that he himself is the prime suspect.
 Determined to revenge himself on whoever has imprisoned him, he vows to stay alive.

-There are some pretty violent scenes in Oldboy, whose intensity originates in their proximity to lived experience.
-One scene in particular is hard to "stomach".
-In this scene Oh Dae-su eats a live octopus.
+There are some pretty violent scenes in "Oldboy", whose intensity originates in their proximity to lived experience.
+One scene in particular, in which Oh Dae-su eats a live octopus, is hard to "stomach".
 Of course, the octopus doesn't like being eaten.
 This is hardcore sushi.
-As a matter of fact living baby octopus is a rare Korean delicacy and supposedly every year someone suffocates while eating it.
+As a matter of fact, living baby octopus is a rare Korean delicacy and supposedly every year someone suffocates while eating it.

 Inevitably, in almost every story there is some sort of a deus ex machina.
 The author cannot explain everything.
 "Oldboy" rests on the wealth of Woo-jin Lee, the man who had Oh Dae-su kidnapped.
 How he acquired it is not relevant for the development of the plot, it is something we, the viewers, have to take for granted, but it is also the oil that keeps the machine running.